 11. Skip Plastic Boxes and use Glass Containers

 You might be one of many that are customized to plastic containers for storing food or spices because the boxes are cheap and convenient.
-Despite being tempted to use plastic, get different sizes of screw-on glasses, which are perfectly pleasant to store many kinds of foods.
+Despite being tempted to use plastic, a useful zero waste tips is to get different sizes of screw-on glasses, which are perfectly pleasant to store many kinds of foods.
 Further, mason jars from jam are freezable because of the thick glass, and you can also use the smaller ones to store spices.

 12. Get a stainless Steel Lunch Box